developersIndia/.github/CODE_OF_CONDUCT.md

 ## Consequences for violations.

-If a participant engages in behavior violating this code of conduct, the core members of this community may take any action they deem appropriate.
+If a participant engages in behaviour violating this code of conduct, the core members of this community may take any action they deem appropriate.
 Actions may range from a simple warning to the most drastic: expulsion from the community, exclusion from any interaction, and loss of all rights in the community.

-You can reach out to the developersIndia community team by e-mailing `contact.developersindia at gmail.com`.
+You can reach out to the developersIndia community team by e-mailing `contact@developersindia.in`.
 You can also directly reach out to one of the core members:

 1. [Sidharth Gehlot](mailto:tosidharthgehlot@gmail.com)
 2. [Bhupesh Varshney](mailto:varshneybhupesh@gmail.com)